Zxun2/groups-and-steps-fe/README.md

 ## Overview

 Groups and Steps 📝 is a web application built using Rails and React for CVWO 2021/2022 assignment.
 It allows you to manage your tasks into groups, and further break them down into steps.

+### Features to look out for

+1. Tags to categorise your steps
+2. Notification system
+3. User profile
+4. Search functionality
+5. Deadlines

 ## Setting up